teak1cd/jsGameUtil/pathfinding/flood fill/floorfill.md

   4. if the current spot is at the position of the finishing point then return the path

 ##Flood Fill
-for this example I used a four direction flood fill algorithm.
+for this example I used a four direction flood fill algorithm